 - Cochrane Library “The Cochrane Library is a collection of six databases that contain different types of high-quality, independent evidence to inform healthcare decision-making, and a seventh database that provides information about groups in The Cochrane Collaboration.
 For more information about the Cochrane Library, go to the About the Cochrane Library page.

 - Communication & Mass Media Complete CMMC offers cover-to-cover indexing and abstracts to more than 670 journal titles to support research in communication, mass media, linguistics, language learning and related fields of study; includes biographical profiles for over 5,500 authors.
 More than 520 journal titles include full-text.

-- CQ Press Electronic Library Search across all of the Library’s CQ Electronic Library collections, including CQ Researcher and CQ Weekly.
+- CQ Press Electronic Library Search across all of the Library’s CQ Electronic Library collections.

 - CQ Researcher “The CQ Researcher covers a wide range of social, economic, political, and environmental issues.
 Each report is divided into specific sections to guide research.
 Students can go directly to the section they need or can read the entire report.”

 - Credo Reference Includes searchable electronic versions of 100 reputable encyclopedias, dictionaries, handbooks, atlases, and other reference tools from a wide range of disciplines.

 - Criminal Justice Abstracts with Full Text Provides citations, abstracts, and selected full text to articles about all aspects of criminal justice, criminology; criminal justice; criminal law and procedure; corrections and prisons; police and policing; criminal investigation; forensic sciences and investigation; history of crime; substance abuse and addiction; probation and parole.

 - EBSCO eBook Collection Search and view the full text of eBooks covering a variety of topics.
 These eBooks can be accessed 24/7, both on-campus and off.